sschwartzdata/sschwartzdata/README.md

 - 👋 Hi, I’m @sschwartzdata.

-- I’m interested in expanding and displaying my data analysis skills.
+- I am a data analysis lead who is currently expanding my Data Engineering knowledge and skill set.

-- When I am not working on my data analysis skills I enjoy knitting, reading and hiking.
+- When I am not working with data skills I enjoy knitting, reading and hiking.

-- I am currently exploring the field of Data Science and have a particular interest in Machine Learning.

 <!---